CarolineLienard/Booki/README.md

 # A Project to learn HTML and CSS

 This is my solution to the first project of the OpenClassroom's web developer course (https://openclassrooms.com/fr/).
-This project introduce the basics of HTLM and CSS through the integration of a very specific design they provide.
+This project introduce the basics of HTLM and CSS through a prototype creation with a very specific design they provide.
 ## Overview

 ### The challenge